The BA 3 Step Process

 You are concerned that your current debrief skills or practice is re-traumatising or ineffective

-You feel frustrated, sad and powerless in helping those you see are clearly in distressed and struggling to cope after a traumatic experience
+You feel frustrated, sad and powerless in helping those you see are clearly in distressed and struggling to cope after an experience considered traumatic

 You would love to be able to do more to serve parents and to see them begin to thrive as families